Toyota Prius and many related hybrid meta-links

 http://tistechstream.com/

 Techstream, the next generation of Toyota's dealer scantool that integrates OBDII and OEM diagnostics with internet links to Techinfo via wireless infrastructure in and around the service bay.
 Ruggedized laptop-based.
 Rumored to be based on an OTC/SPX scantool product rebranded for Toyota.
-Evidently, Vetronix has lost their hold on this market.
+Vetronix has lost their long-time hold on this market.

 techinfo-erg.html (local copy)